louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Clinical practice guidelines by the Infectious Diseases Society of America: 2018 update on diagnosis, treatment, chemoprophylaxis, and institutional outbreak management of seasonal influenzaa [^a67f3a43].
 Clinical Infectious Diseases (2019).
 High credibility.

-IDSA 2018 seasonal influenza—hospitalized adults and pediatric predictors show variable accuracy and age-specific features.
+IDSA 2018 seasonal influenza — hospitalized adults and pediatric predictors show variable accuracy and age-specific features.
 In hospitalized patients, fever with cough or sore throat had a sensitivity of 43% for patients without asthma and only 20% for asthmatic patients.
 Infants and young children with influenza may not always have fever and may present with a wide range of signs and symptoms, may present with fever and suspected sepsis, and diarrhea can occur in up to 28% of infants and young children with influenza.
-In young children 1–5 years, fever >38°C, chills, headache, malaise, and sore eyes were significantly associated with a positive RT-PCR test result.
-In pediatric patients, fever (≥38°C), headache, cough, and absence of abnormal breathing sounds had a positive predictive value of 57.1%.
-Among children aged ≤5 years, adding rhinorrhea to the fever and cough case definition achieved a better balance between sensitivity (83%) and specificity (47%), and among pediatric outpatients aged ≤13 years with respiratory infections, fever was the only reliable predictor of culture-confirmed influenza virus infection.
+In young children 1–5 years, fever > 38°C, chills, headache, malaise, and sore eyes were significantly associated with a positive RT-PCR test result.
+In pediatric patients, fever (≥ 38°C), headache, cough, and absence of abnormal breathing sounds had a positive predictive value of 57.1%.
+Among children aged ≤ 5 years, adding rhinorrhea to the fever and cough case definition achieved a better balance between sensitivity (83%) and specificity (47%), and among pediatric outpatients aged ≤ 13 years with respiratory infections, fever was the only reliable predictor of culture-confirmed influenza virus infection.

 ---